mp-se/gravitymon/src_docs/source/configuration.rst

    This formula assumes that the calibration has been done at 20°C / 68°F.

    Formula used in temperature correction.
+The calibration temperature can be changed under advanced settings.

 ::